ucb-art/cds_ff_mpt-bag3/README.md

 terms and conditions of both licenses.
 See [here](LICENSE.BSD-3-Clause) for full text of the BSD license, and [here](LICENSE.Apache-2.0) for full text of the Apache license.
 See individual files to check if they fall under Apache-2.0, or both Apache-2.0 and BSD-3-Clause.

+# Technology features and hints
+- Layout resolution is in 0.5nm.
+- Min channel length is 18nm, so min channel units is 36.
+- This tech has standard, lvt, and hvt devices.
+- Devices widths in this process are quantized in integer number of fins per finger/segment.
+   The minimum is 1 and the maximum is 100.
+For practical usage, the recommend values are between 2 and 10.
+- This tech has 8 metal layers and an "M0" (LiPo) layer.
+- This tech has no pcell MOM caps.
+Manual ones can be drawn.
+- This tech has pcell MIM caps (`cmim`) between M7-MT and M4-M5.
+Both provide ~2.2 fF / um^2.

+SD pitch: 90 nm ~ 180 units.
+BAG quantizes vertical metal pitches to match the SD pitch ~ M1, M3, M5, M7.

+## Resistors
+- This tech has multiple flavors of poly resistors.
+Current BAG implements the `rspp` - P+ Poly resistor w/ salicide.
+Width is fixed at 18nm (36 units).
+Length is quantized to 1nm (2 unit).

 # Configuration